 The Configuration Editor (about:config page) in Mozilla Firefox lists settings known as preferences.
 Most of these preferences are advanced settings that are not present in the Options panel.
-Changing them inappropriately can evoke strange behavior or lead to the break down the browser altogether.
+Changing them inappropriately can evoke strange behavior or lead to the breaking down of the browser altogether.
 So, if you would like to prevent access to it or disable configuration editor in Firefox, follow the instructions below.

 Disable Configuration Editor in Firefox browser

 For disabling the Configuration Editor (about:config page) in Firefox, you’ll need to: